thinceller/dotfiles/README.md

 management dotfiles

 ## Usage
-1. Clone dotfiles on local machine.
+1. Clone dotfiles repository on your local machine.
 `git clone https://github.com/thinceller/dotfiles ~/dotfiles`

 2. Change directory to dotfiles dir, and check files or directories to deploy.